enclavewow/enclavewow.github.io/_posts/2019-08-08-text-and-typography.md

 ---

-We acknowledge and thank individuals in the guild's leadership in the past.
+We acknowledge and thank individuals involved in the guild's leadership in the past.

 > Most of the past leadership are given the "Officer Emeritus" role as they exemplify the guild's values and foundational principles.
 {: .prompt-info }